-Power-Up Diagnostics
+Power-up Diagnostics

 5.2 Power-up diagnostics are run upon powering up a unit.
-Each test signifies that it is running by writing a code to the dot matrix displays.
+Upon successful completion of the power-up diagnostics, the selftest ok LED lights.
 If any test fails, the unit stores the failed test code in nonvolatile memory and re-powers the module.
-If the same failure occurs twice in consecutive power-up attempts, the unit places all channels in bypass and a FAIL xxxx code appears in the dot matrix displays.
+If the same failure occurs twice in consecutive power-up attempts, the unit places all channels in bypass with the fault LED lit.
 The only feature functional on the module in this case is a limited version of the serial port.
+By selecting the failed canceller via the V.24 interface, a FAIL xxxx code can be retrieved.